Lmnoppy/Scrippy/README.md

 ## How to use Scrippy

 // To be done, would be better if it was in the wiki
+// The long and short of it is, right click an input box on a website, like username input or password input select scrippy -> then what ever option you would like - simple.

 ## Current Issues
 The current context menu does not allow for Scrippy to be used on the URL bar.